corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-evolution.rst

 To represent Reference states in a State Evolution diagram the state should be shaded out and be marked with 'Ref'. for example, the diagram below shows a Reference state being used in a Transaction where the AgreementState must be present for the 'SomeTranstion' transition on 'SomeOtherState' to be valid:

 The link from the creation of a state to its use as a reference state should be shown with a dotted line.
-Note this doesn't represent a state transition, just showing where the state was created.
+Note this doesn't represent a state transition, it just shows where the state was created.